bayyangjie/Banking-Loans-Analysis/README.md

 Filters are also included to allow filtering of the data by the types of banking relationships, gender, joining year and investment advisors.

 ## Loan Analysis
 The loan analysis report provides the total loan that is to be repaid by the client to the bank.
-It is broken down into different components - Total Bank Loans, Total Business Lending, Total Credit Card Balance.
+It is broken down into different components - Total Bank Loans, Total Business Lending, Total Credit Card Balance. <br>

 Bank loan is further analyzed by Income Band, Nationality, Banking Relation.
 Total Loan is also further broken down by the Engagement Length which shows the different loan components broken down by Engagement Length. <br>

 <img src="https://github.com/bayyangjie/Banking-Loans-Analysis/blob/main/Images/loan%20analysis.png?raw=true" width="100%">